fenago/intro-ruby/lab_guides/Lab_5.md

 ============

-In the previous chapter, we studied different methods and parameters of Ruby.
+In the previous lab, we studied different methods and parameters of Ruby.
 We also learned about the built-in libraries of `Math` and `Time` in Ruby.
 It was here that we began to introduce the concepts of classes and modules.
-In this chapter, we will dive deeper into Ruby classes using object-oriented programming (OOP) concepts as our guide.
+In this lab, we will dive deeper into Ruby classes using object-oriented programming (OOP) concepts as our guide.